ultraDevs/Bangladeshi-Payment-Gateways/README.md

 4. Payment Method Page in Admin Area

 == Changelog ==

+= 2.0.1 - 21/11/2020 =
+*Added: Translation
+*Updated: Appsero
+*Fixed: Appsero issue with some other plugin like Dokan

 = 2.0.0 - 02/10/2020 =
 *Added: Payment Data in Order Column